evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

     defaultValue=false
 >

-Sets the width of the project to full
+Sets the width of the app content to full

 </PropListing>
 <PropListing